parallelspec/obsidian/Contemporary Korea/A2 - Oral presentation reesearch.md

 Whilst all of the members are Korean, their names here are not.
 RM used to stand for rap monster, Suga refers to shooting guard, a position in basketball, a western sport.
 The only 'Korean' names here are Jin, Taehyung and Jungkook.
 Within the industry, this is not entirely uncommon to have many members using non-Korean names - Blackpink, a girl group, only has one member use their Korean name.

 Music videos and perfromance
+Spring Day, a song by BTS has a video which is often linked to the Sewol Ferry Tragedy.
+During the video, certain scenes feature the members in a boat - a ferry in particular.
+The lyrics themselves reference grief and the feeling of loneliness.
+However, BTS has stated numerous times that the lyrics of their songs, and the music videos and any performance is always up to the viewer to decide what it means to them.
+With that being said, Jin said "It is about a sad event, but also about longing"

+conclusion
+wrap it up